Skip to main content

 Secrets

-Woodpecker provides the ability to store named parameters external to the YAML configuration file, in a central secret store.
-These secrets can be passed to individual steps of the pipeline at runtime.
+Woodpecker provides the ability to store named variables in a central secret store.
+These secrets can be passed securely to individual pipeline steps using the from_secret keyword.

-Woodpecker provides three different levels to add secrets to your pipeline.
-The following list shows the priority of the different levels.
-If a secret is defined in multiple levels, will be used following this priorities: Repository secrets > Organization secrets > Global secrets.
+Three different levels of secrets are available.
+The following list shows the priority of these.
+If a secret is defined in multiple levels, the following precedence applies: Repository secrets > Organization secrets > Global secrets.

-1. Repository secrets: They are available to all pipelines of an repository.
+1. Repository secrets: Available to all pipelines of a repository.

-2. Organization secrets: They are available to all pipelines of an organization.
+2. Organization secrets: Available to all pipelines of an organization.

-3. Global secrets: Can be configured by an instance admin.
-They are available to all pipelines of the whole Woodpecker instance and should therefore only be used for secrets that are allowed to be read by all users.
+3. Global secrets: Can only be set by instance admins.
+Global secret are available to all pipelines of the entire Woodpecker instance and should therefore be used with caution.

 warning